kngeno/stdm-configurations/README.md

 STDM - configuration can be installed in two ways:

-1. For beginners - download zip file from [gltn@github.com](https://github.com/gltn/stdm-configurations/archive/master.zip)
+1. For beginners - download zip file [stdm-configurations-master.zip](https://github.com/gltn/stdm-configurations/archive/master.zip)

-	1. Extract/ unzip the **master.zip** file.
+	1. Extract/ unzip the **stdm-configurations-master.zip** file.

 	2. Select the application context in a country and rename it to **configuration.stc**.